Spindel/enforce_typehints/README.md

 This runs mypy on all imports, and currently just dumps the text, but that shows the concept.

-Properly hooking both path and file imports might requir something more, and raising proper import errors when files don't pass is also left to do.
+Properly hooking both path and file imports might require something more, and raising proper import errors when files don't pass is also left to do.